bookofproofs/bookofproofs.github.io/_sources/history/20th-century/mumford.md

 **David Mumford** is an English-born American mathematician who won a Fields Medal for his work on algebraic geometry.

 ### Mathematical Profile (Excerpt):
-* Mumford's father worked for the United Nations from its foundations in 1945 and this was his job while Mumford was growing up.
-* Mumford's mother was American and the family lived on Long Island Sound in the United States, a semi-enclosed arm of the North Atlantic Ocean with the New York- Connecticut shore on the north and Long Island to the south.
 * After attending Exeter School, Mumford entered Harvard University.
 * It was at Harvard that Mumford first became interested in algebraic varieties.
 * After graduating from Harvard, Mumford was appointed to the staff there.